 Take this scenario for example: Vendor A tells you that all of their data comes from a series of contest entries, Web scraping and some other user-submitted data on marketing lists.
 Meanwhile, Vendor B tells you that all of their data comes from U.S. county housing records and is processed through the National Change of Address Service every month.
-Without a doubt, I start leaning towards Vendor B. Not only does their story seem stronger, they are also willing to be more specific, which is sign they’ll be a better partner in the long term.
+When choosing Vendor B, not only does their story seem stronger, they are also willing to be more specific, which is sign they’ll be a better partner in the long term.

 - Stick Close to the Originating Source